 One major challenge facing businesses of all sizes is that their budgets are cut going forward.
 And, that includes marketing budgets as well.

 The smart move here is to – focus on the long-term and focus on your brand-building efforts.

-Use your minimised marketing budgets for the maximum results.
+Use your minimized marketing budgets for maximum results.

 Keep your brand light burning through the Corona pandemic.
-For trying to reignite it after putting it off entirely in 2020 is not only challenging but also doubly expensive and time-consuming.
+Trying to reignite it after putting it off entirely in 2020 is not only challenging but also doubly expensive and time-consuming.